 The most meaningful and effective way to understand and appreciate Everglades National Park is through exploration, education, and recreation within the vast subtropical wilderness.
 A wide variety of recreational opportunities is available to visitors.
-Popular activities include wildlife viewing, nature hikes, fishing, camping, bicycling, motorboating, and canoeing.
-The 99-milelong Wilderness Waterway that runs through the western portion of the park offers outstanding backcountry boating and camping experiences.
-This water trail is used by canoers, kayakers, and powerboaters and terminates at Flamingo.
-Most paddlers allow at least eight days to complete the trip.
+Popular activities include wildlife viewing, nature hikes, fishing, camping, motorboating, and canoeing.
+The 99-mile-long Wilderness Waterway that runs through the western portion of the park offers outstanding backcountry boating and camping experiences.
 Other attractions include a tram tour and wildlife viewing at Shark Valley and participation in ranger-led interpretive programs.